 - Essential Oils- Many essential oils have anti-bacterial and anti-microbial properties.
 Put them in a diffuser and breathe in the mist.
 It's best if you purchase your oils through a quality brand because oils that say they are 100 % pure often still have fillers or impurities.
 Eucalyptus oil, peppermint oil, Thieves blend (YoungLiving Oils), clove oil, and oil of oregano are all good oils to diffuse for flu season.
+Some Oils are considered "hot" oils so try not to touch your eyes.

 - Garlic- Garlic is known to have natural antibiotic properties.
 It is important to use fresh chopped garlic not just powdered garlic.
 Some of the medicinal properties, such as allicin, stay active for only a short time after being chopped.
+One easy way to quickly get chopped garlic into your system is to chop part of a clove, place the chopped parts onto a spoon, cover with honey and lick the honey off of the spoon.
+Swallow the freshly cut garlic without chewing so that you don't get "garlic breath."
+A little bit of honey helps the garlic go down!

 - Good sleep- Often we get sick when we are worn down.
 Our fast-paced lifestyles keep us in an exhausted state much of the time.
 Our immune system can be doing its job while you sleep which is why it is important to rest a lot when you are sick, or are starting to feel sick.
+If you start to feel more sleepy than usual your body might be telling you it needs to fight off an oncoming illness.
+So go ahead and take a nap!

 - Elderberry Extract- Elderberries have been researched, and have shown positive results that they boost immunity.
 You can buy Elderberry syrup at your local grocery store in the natural supplements section.
 If you can't find it in your store or natural grocers, then it is very easy to order online, or you can make it at home.
 The other good thing about this remedy is that it does not have the toxic side effects of over the counter drugs.
 I wish I had known this when my kids were younger!

 - Probiotics- In my health research, I have learned that a large portion of your immune system resides in your gut.
 There are many things that can destroy the healthy gut bacteria balance that keeps your body strong.
 Antibiotics destroy both the bad and good bacteria in your gut which can help you get over whatever ails you at the moment.
-However, it then leaves you vulnerable to illness again later since you lost a lot of the, "good guys."
+However, it then leaves you vulnerable to illness again later since you lost a lot of the "good guys."
 Replenish the good guys with a multi-strain probiotic supplement from your health food store.

 - Zinc- This is an important mineral that supports many of the body's systems including the immune system.
 Many of us don't get the nutrients we need from the food we eat, so a good supplement can help.
 If you get a zinc lozenge, avoid ones that are high in sugar.